Epic Games Store: Reactions to storefront exclusivity

-Glumberland, the developers of Ooblets, announced that the game would be an exclusive to the Epic Games Store in late July 2019, citing that Epic's funding support would help to keep the studio afloat until release and provide them a better revenue split.
+Glumberland, the developers of Ooblets, announced that the game would be exclusive to the Epic Games Store in late July 2019, citing that Epic's funding support would help to keep the studio afloat until release and provide them a better revenue split.
 In the announcement by Glumberland's Ben Wasser, he included what he felt had been joking language related to criticisms of Epic Games Store exclusivity, calling those who complained "immature, toxic gamers", but that the situation was "nothing to get worked up about".
 In the wake of this, Wasser and others at Glumberland began to receive thousands of hostile negative messages related to the announcement, including threats.
 Wasser had not expected the community to react to the message that way, and tried to clarify Glumberland's position of needing Epic's support rather than any attempt to spurn the gaming community.
 Sweeney spoke later that the campaign against Ooblets represents a growing trend in the community based on "the coordinated and deliberate creation and promotion of false information, including fake screenshots, videos, and technical analysis, accompanied by harassment of partners, promotion of hateful themes, and intimidation of those with opposing views."
 Sweeney said that Epic is working with its partners and developers to try to improve the situation and support those targeted in such manners.

 Further issues on exclusivity arose after Unfold Games, who were in the final stages of preparing to release their game Darq, reported on their interactions with Epic Games.
 Darq had been established as a Steam release for several months and the developers announced that they were nearing release in 2019.
 According to Unfold Games, Epic Games approached them about having the game on the Epic Games Store in addition to providing funding support.
 However, when asked, Epic Games clarified that Unfold would have to sell the game on the Epic Games Store exclusively, having to withdraw the game from Steam for a period of one year.
 Unfold decided against going with Epic Games, noting that a large part of their marketing for fundraising was a major emphasis on releasing on Steam, as well as due to the game having been wishlisted by a large number of Steam users.
 As a result of media attention regarding Epic Games Store, Unfold released Darq as a digital rights management-free game on Steam and GOG.com.
 Some journalists have expressed concern that Epic's large focus on exclusivity may harm their intent.